Aranarora/LabCQ/README.md

 - Code should be divided into small parts, visible and apparent.
 - Code operation should be understandable.
 - Try to write down robust code
-- Tested the code is running properly
+- Tested the code should be testable
 - Code is well-documented through comments and commits.
+- Well formatted:
+- - White spacing
+  - Same format

 ## Work level - 3.5